 - infection of the bone or near the biopsy area

-The risks of this test are significantly lower than the risk of not having your bone lesions tested.
+The risks of this test are significantly lower than the risk of not testing your bone lesions.
 Testing can help detect cancers or other serious health problems so that treatment can begin as quickly as possible.

-After the biopsy, you will rest in a hospital bed until your doctor tells you it is OK to go home.
+After the biopsy, you’ll rest in a hospital bed until your doctor says you can go home.
 You will be in charge of taking care of your incision wound, which includes keeping the area clean and changing your bandages.
 Your doctor will remove your stitches at a follow-up appointment.
 The site of the biopsy may be sore for a few days after the procedure.

-Your doctor will go over the results of your biopsy at a follow up appointment.
-He or she will tell you whether the tumor or lesion on your bone is cancerous and, if so, what your treatment options are.
+Your doctor will go over the results of your biopsy at a follow-up appointment.
+They’ll tell you the results of the bone biopsy and outline a treatment program.

 Published By: Healthline Networks, Inc.